Nikon W150 vs Olympus E-M1 II

 |Ricoh WG-60||-||mono||mono||-||-||micro||2.0||-||-||-||Ricoh WG-60|

 It is notable that the E-M1 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The W150 does not feature such a mic input.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the W150) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the W150 and the E-M1 II are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the W150 followed on from the Nikon W100.
+The W150 is a recent model that features in the current product line-up of Nikon.
+In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon W150 or the Olympus E-M1 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon Coolpix W150:

 - Ready to shoot: Has a lens built-in, whereas the E-M1 II requires a separate lens.

 - More compact: Is smaller (110x67mm vs 134x91mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the E-M1 II).